OCA/pylint-odoo/README.md

-manifest-maintainers-list | The maintainers key in the manifest file must be a list of strings | E8104 manifest-required-author | One of the following authors must be present in manifest: %s | C8101 manifest-required-key | Missing required key %s"%s" in manifest file | C8102 manifest-version-format | Wrong Version Format "%s" in manifest file.
+manifest-maintainers-list | The maintainers key in the manifest file must be a list of strings | E8104 manifest-required-author | One of the following authors must be present in manifest: %s | C8101 manifest-required-key | Missing required key %s"%s" in manifest file | C8102 manifest-superfluous-key | Manifest superfluous key "%s".
+It is the same as the default value: %s.
+Better remove it | C8116 manifest-version-format | Wrong Version Format "%s" in manifest file.
 Regex to match: "%s" | C8106 method-compute | Name of compute method should start with "_compute_" | C8108 method-inverse | Name of inverse method should start with "_inverse_" | C8110